itaysnir/itaysnir.github.io/_posts/2022-11-13-one-days-stack-buffer-overflow.markdown

 ## ASan, KASan

+Address Sanitizer, and its equivalent kernel tool.
-Address Sanitizer, makes some drastic compile-time changes, in order to add both compile-time and runtime buffer overflows detection.
+Makes some drastic compile-time changes, in order to add both compile-time and runtime memory errors detection.

 For instance, it actually wraps `malloc()` calls within a more sophisticated mechanism, that keeps track of allocated memory (resembles dynamic binary instrumentation).